 - Are you financing your car?
 Then it’s a good idea to add this optional extra to your policy.
 The last thing you want is to have to keep paying off a car that you don’t own any more.

 - Can you afford the shortfall yourself?
 If you have some money stashed away in the event your car is stolen or written off, then you can always make up the shortfall yourself.
+However, this is not the case for most people who are saving money for other expenses.

 Get comprehensive car insurance from Santam